-Who are “we”?: This Policy sets out how CIPO Cloud Software, LLC and our affiliated companies (together, “CIPO Cloud Software” (or “we”) handles your personal data.
-CIPO Cloud Software, LLC is the data controller for your personal data.
-Where processing of personal data is undertaken by our affiliated companies, they are joint controllers with CIPO Cloud Software, LLC for your personal data.
+Who are “we”?: This Policy sets out how CIPO Cloud Software Inc and our affiliated companies (together, “CIPO Cloud Software” (or “we”) handles your personal data.
+CIPO Cloud Software Inc is the data controller for your personal data.
+Where the processing of personal data is undertaken by our affiliated companies, they are joint controllers with CIPO Cloud Software Inc for your personal data.

 To EU Residents: CIPO Cloud Software processes your personal data in accordance with the EU data protection legislation, including national or international legislation implementing the EU Data Protection Directive (until superseded), the Privacy in Electronic Communications (“ePrivacy”) Directive (EU), and the General Data Protection Regulation (EU) 2016/679 (“GDPR”), as amended or superseded.